Muimi81/Muimi81/README.md

 - 👋 Hi, I’m Nzangi Muimi.
 - 👷🏽 I’m a Quantity Surveyor, BIM Creator and Educator.
-- ⭐ Founder of https://bimgoodies.com, a global multi-vendor marketplace for exchanging BIM objects, software and project templates, visualisation materials, add-ons, plugins, and much more.
+- ⭐ Founder of <a href="https://bimgoodies.com" target="_blank">https://bimgoodies.com</a>, a global multi-vendor marketplace for exchanging BIM objects, software and project templates, visualisation materials, add-ons, plugins, and much more.
 - 📫 How to reach me: via email hello@nzangimuimi.com.
-- ▶ More about me in this <a href="https://youtu.be/sQUCCKuGcdI">one-minute video</a>.
+- ▶ More about me in this <a href="https://youtu.be/sQUCCKuGcdI" target="_blank">one-minute video</a>.

 <!---
 Muimi81/Muimi81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.